Aymen-thabet/JENKINS-AWS-CI-Pipeline-To-Trigger-Automatically-on-GitHub-Pull-Requests/README.md

 *Script path should be the exact name of the jenkinsfile since its in the main repo*

-Then testing the pipeline :
+Then testing the pipeline with a simple build :

 ![Capture d'écran 2024-09-02 220106](https://github.com/user-attachments/assets/dff01048-03bf-45ab-8464-41a58036db36)